rrthomas/nancy/README.nancy.md

 ![logo](logo/nancy-small.png) _logo by Silvia Polverini_

+*NOTE: Nancy has been rewritten in Python; see its [web page](https://github.com/rrthomas/nancy) for newer versions.*

 $paste{/bin/sh,-c,./bin/run.js --version | tail +2 | head -2 | sed -e 's/$/  /'}

 Nancy is a simple macro processor that copies a file or directory, filling